patsheba/redesigned-octo-couscous/README.md

 # Library-Management-System
-A simple online library management system built with MongodDB, Express.js and Node.js.
-[Click here](https://demo-library-system.herokuapp.com/) to see the application
+An online library management system built in mongodb, nodejs, express
 ## Techonologies used in this application

 ### Front-end